TeachingKidsProgramming/TeachingKidsProgramming.Java/README.md

 The result should look like this (our sample has two lines of code completed 'Tortoise.show();' which can you run to test to make sure everything is working if you like: ![screenshot of Eclipse](http://teachingkidsprogramming.org/blog/wp-content/uploads/2012/04/Screen-shot-TKP-Java1.png)

+## To Run the Courseware ##

+1) Double click the 'TKP_Launcher.jar' file.
+This will open Eclipse and load the TKP workspace (courseware) into the customized IDE (Eclipse editor).

 =============================
 ### If Standard Install Doesn't Work ###